 12 Step Program for Addiction Treatment

 A 12 Step program for addiction treatment is a support group for those who suffer from addiction to alcohol or drugs.
-It is based around group meetings run by the members and are free to attend.
+It is based around group meetings run by the members and is free to attend.
 Their only requirement is a desire for sobriety.
 The meetings are often used as part of rehabilitation in most treatment centers to help those in recovery.
-In some cases, attendance may be court ordered.
+In some cases, attendance may be court-ordered.

 Some people claim it is not a proven method of therapy.
 Others say the program is effective because it has lasted for over eight decades.
 The American Society of Addiction Medicine (ASAM) defines addiction as a disease of the brain.
 It also recognizes the 12 Step program as an important aspect of addiction recovery.

 What is a 12 Step Program for Alcohol or Drug Addiction?

 The Twelve Step program is a set of steps used to help a person in recovery from substance abuse.
 To use the 12 Steps, members attend meetings that act as a support group.
 The meetings help the addict work through each of the steps.
 This is done through peer support, mentoring, and personal accountability.